How Geometrical Frustrated Systems Challenge our Notion of Thermodynamics

-To tackle the above questions one is in need of a system which solely stays at negative Boltzmann temperatures.
-We focus on geometrical frustrated systems (GFS), i.e. systems with a degenerated ground state.
-In particular we consider $N$ antiferromagnetically interacting spins, which are located at the corners of a regular $(N-1)-$dimensional simplex.
-In two- (triangle) and three-dimensions (tetrahedron) these GFS serve as units to construct more complex lattices \cite{moessner2001, moessner2006geometrical}.
-The above introduced GFSs have the property that degeneracy of its energy levels decreases with increasing energy, i.e. the ground state is the most degenerated state, and temperature is always negative.
+To tackle the above questions we consider as a paradigm generic geometrically frustrated systems, namely $N$ antiferromagnetically interacting spins, which are located at the corners of a regular $(N-1)-$dimensional simplex.
+They have the property that degeneracy of its energy levels decreases monotonically with increasing energy, i.e. temperature is always negative.